Search Close

 What if my school doesn’t participate in NHDI?

 You can still participate, even if your school does not participate in NHDI.
 Students who are interested should find a project adviser.
-The adviser will then register you for a contest.
+The adviser will then help you register for a contest.
 The adviser can be a parent, teacher, librarian, or any adult willing to help review your project and assist you with registering.

 We have a school showcase/contest.
 Would you like to come?